Sup2point0/integrity/faq.md

 ### Who wrote these questions?
 Me!

-All of these questions were hand-crafted from scratch by yours truly.
+All of these questions were hand-crafted by yours truly.

-A few will no doubt have been inspired by ideas or tricks from other questions I’ve seen before.
-And of course, this is maths, so there’s no such thing as an ‘original question’ anyway.

 ### What are these questions for?
 Some, such as the [*Addvent*](https://sup2point0.github.io/integrity/questions/addvent) questions, I created for events and competitions at school.

 The rest I just come up with for fun, whether to experiment myself or challenge my friends.

-Writing questions is a pretty unique and fun way of deeply delving into a topic – you really learn a lot.
-You come to appreciate a lot of things you otherwise wouldn’t know, and start thinking about the process in a different way.
+Writing questions is a pretty unique and fun way of deeply delving into a topic.
+You come to appreciate a lot of things you otherwise wouldn’t, and start thinking about the process in a different way.
+You also gain a really deep intuition for how everything fits together.

 ### How did you write these questions?
 Honestly, I don’t even know.
 I just gave it a shot, and it turned out I quite enjoyed writing maths problems!
 It’s a creative and problem-solving process that is satisfying in a similar way to software development or music production.[^similar]